CynthiaMKroeger/nonparametric/README.md

 Recommendations for Citation of Supporting Materials
 ----------------------------------------------------

 -   **Recommended citation for manuscript\_materials\_2019**: Kroeger CM and Ejima K. Data and analysis code for manuscript: Persistent confusion in nutrition and obesity research about the validity of classic nonparametric tests in the presence of heteroscedasticity: Evidence of the problem and valid alternatives.
+Zenodo.
+2018.
+DOI: 10.5281/zenodo.3240923
 -   **Recommended citation for conference\_materials\_2018**: Kroeger CM.
 Data and analysis code for published abstract: Misuse of nonparametric tests with heteroscedasticity: A semi-automated review of obesity research.
 Zenodo.
 2018.
 DOI: 10.5281/zenodo.1480042

 [![DOI](https://zenodo.org/badge/156651162.svg)](https://zenodo.org/badge/latestdoi/156651162)